 If you really want to move forward in your wing chun and leave well-trodden paths, then I would recommend you do at least one of the following:

 “The Secret Siu Nim Tao is a straightforward, easy to read and understand book.
 It is highly recommended and should be added to the library of all Wing Chun practitioners.”.

 In this book, I go into the details and anatomical foundations of our body, describe what it has to do with Siu Nim Tao, and finally describe in detail how to exactly practice Siu Nim Tao to reap all its benefits.

 Another thing you can do is take part in my Online-Course “The Secret Siu Nim Tao” which explains some anatomical foundations and in which you can actually see me practicing Siu Nim Tao.
-This way you get a clear understanding of the direction in which to move.
+This way, you get a clear understanding of the direction in which to move.
 This course is enriched with exercises which help you to get into the vital “tremor response” as fast as possible.
 Normally, students get this within half an hour.
-The online course is like private lessons – you can ask questions which I will answer as fast as possible.
+The online course is like private lessons – you can ask questions I will answer as fast as possible.

 What students say about the course:

 ” I can assure you that doing Siu Nim Tao according to the principles which you have described … is quite transformative in its own right; In other words, it has amazing benefits even without the shaking.”
 R.P.

 What you will learn: